RKDSOne/wp-ecommerce-compare-products/readme.txt

 == Upgrade Notice ==

+= 2.2.2 =
+Maintenance Update.
+1 Bug fix for full compatibility with PHP caching plugins and full compatibility with WordPress version 4.2.1

 = 2.2.1 =
 Major Maintenance Update.
 Code tweaks, a security bug fix and bug fixes for full compatibility with WordPress Version 4.2.0 and WP e-Commerce Version 3.9.3